ElementAstro/atom-docs/src/content/docs/en/async/safetype.md

 ---
-title: C++ Concurrent Data Structures Documentation
+title: C++ Concurrent Data Structures
-description: Detailed documentation for concurrent data structures in the atom::async namespace, including LockFreeStack, LockFreeHashTable, ThreadSafeVector, and LockFreeList, with constructors, methods, and usage examples.
+description: Detailed for concurrent data structures in the atom::async namespace, including LockFreeStack, LockFreeHashTable, ThreadSafeVector, and LockFreeList, with constructors, methods, and usage examples.
 ---

-# C++ Concurrent Data Structures Documentation

-This document provides a detailed explanation of the concurrent data structures and their usage as defined in the `atom::async` namespace.

 ## Table of Contents